Enter your email below to receive weekly updates from the Ashton College blog straight to your inbox.

 4. Critical thinking and problem-solving.
 There will be times when you will need to apply reasoning and logic to situations to identify the potential outcomes of different solutions.
 For example, if a student hasn’t responded well to a particular video or a lesson, you will have to find an alternate solution to teach them the same concept using a different method.
 There will be many times you won’t fully understand the problem or have an answer but with experience and practice you will know what to do in that situation.

-If you’re taking a special education assistant course any time soon, analyze your skill sets, motivations and so on.
+If you’re taking an education assistant program online any time soon, analyze your skill sets, motivations and so on.
 Do your research on the industry and job responsibilities and truly take a moment to figure out whether you would like to pursue this career seriously.
 If you do decide to go forth, you’d be working with some of the most amazing, gifted children.